Jaani Peuhu

 Jaani Peuhu (born 17 August 1978) is a Finnish musician, producer and songwriter.
-He is the founder and lead vocalist of the Finnish band Iconcrash and currently working with his debut solo album.
+He is the founder and lead vocalist of the Finnish band Iconcrash.
 He currently resides in Helsinki.

 Background

 Peuhu was born in Anjalankoski to a jazz musician father, Kari Peuhu, and a photographer mother, Heli Ahoniitty.
 At the age of seven, he began his musical career when he started playing the piano; one year later he learned to play the drums.

 At the age of 13 he formed his first band Chaoslord.
 He played his first show in Ruovesi one year later at the age of 14.

 Peuhu has played drums in several bands including Scarlet Youth, Varjo, Deadbabes, Myyt, Mary-Ann, Billy-Goats, Jalankulkuämpäri, Kinetic and Vuk.

+Career

 Jaani started his solo career in 2004, when he created his first record as a singer/songwriter under the name Iconcrash.
 Jaani has also worked in the studio as a producer or guest musician with artists like Before the Dawn (band), Swallow The Sun, To/Die/For, Thunderstone, Wiidakko and Anna Eriksson.

-More recently, he produced Rain Diary's 'The Lights are Violent Here' album, which was voted #1 Alternative debut album for 2013, in a polling held by Levykauppa Äx.
+More recently, he produced Rain Diary's The Lights are Violent Here album, which was voted #1 Alternative debut album for 2013, in a poll held by Levykauppa Äx.

-Since Iconcrash's first release "Nude" (2005) Peuhu has toured with his live band in the UK, Finland, Russia, Germany, Italy, the Baltic States and the US.
+Since Iconcrash's first release Nude (2005) Peuhu has toured with his live band in the UK, Finland, Russia, Germany, Italy, the Baltic States and the US.

 In September/October 2014, he toured Germany and Finland as part of the 'Finnish Darkwave Tour' along with fellow Artists Rain Diary.

 In September 2012 Jaani Peuhu announced his solo career under his own name.
-He released his album 'Tear Catcher' in January 2015.
-Apart from the song 'Maybe God is Asleep' all music and lyrics were written by Peuhu.
-Also, apart from mixing on 'My Sky' the album was produced, engineered and mixed by Peuhu.

-Prior to the release of 'Tear Catcher' Peuhu released an EP of cover versions in December 2014, entitled 'Echo Chamber'.
+He released his album Tear Catcher in January 2015.
+Apart from the song Maybe God is Asleep all music and lyrics were written by Peuhu.
+Also, apart from mixing on My Sky the album was produced, engineered and mixed by Peuhu.
+Prior to the release of Tear Catcher Peuhu released an EP of cover versions in December 2014, entitled Echo Chamber.

+He produced Kati Rán's 2024 album Sála.
+In 2025 he worked with Timo Haakana's band The Fair Attempts on their single Apart.